 By Samuel Gonzalez

-Made from light and older than human beings, angels are said to have assisted Allah in the creation of the universe and continue to fulfill their assigned tasks, from the miniscule to the cosmic.
-They appear under many names and are given many titles; they have been depicted as chubby naked infants with wings, full-grown males adorned in technicolor robes and rainbow feathers, and terrifying creatures with countless eyes and infinite wings.
+Made from light and older than human beings, angels are said to continue to fulfill their assigned tasks from Allah, from the miniscule to the cosmic.
+They appear under many names and are given many titles.
 But who are the angels?
 Who are these invisible beings and what do they do on a regular basis?
 This article will explore the existence of angels, with a heavy emphasis on the Quranic tradition, without necessarily excluding the historical circumstances in which they appeared.

 What is an angel?

 In Arabic, the word that is translated as ‘angel’ is malak, which derives from the Hebrew malakh.
 Both terms suggest some sort of messenger-like role.
 In fact, oftentimes the Hebrew Bible will utilize the word malakh to refer to a human messenger, without connoting a divine origin.
 In Zoroastrianism, considered to be the world’s oldest monotheistic religion, there are different angel-like figures called yazatas, fravashis, and amesha spentas, which have their contemporary manifestations in the form of lesser divinities, guardian angels, and archangels, respectively.
 From Judaism to Christianity to Hinduism to Sikhism, similar divine beings who serve the Almighty God appear in both the heavens and the earth, interacting with humans whilst also dealing with the cosmic affairs of the universe.